lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/archive/deep_learning.md

 Test case: Keras with TensorFlow on MNIST data

-Go to a directory on Taurus, get Keras for the examples and go to the examples:
+Go to a directory on ZIH system, get Keras for the examples and go to the examples:

 ```Bash
 git clone https://github.com/fchollet/keras.git'>https://github.com/fchollet/keras.git